encukou/gillcup/doc/source/tutorial2.rst

 As you can see, it's not only numbers that can be animated: tuples of numbers can, too.

-Be aware, however, that Gillcup's default animations only animates numbers and tuples of numbers.
+Be aware, however, that Gillcup's default animations only animate numbers and tuples of numbers.
 Don't set a property you want to animate to a list, for example.